deweb-io/marketplace/README.md

 npm run dev         # Run the Web server in debug mode (node-inspector, auto reload and swagger enabled)
 ```

 Once you run a server, you can access `/site/dev.html?community=<community>&authToken=<valid Firebase auth token>` which loads the UI as a Single SPA component.
 To assist development, you may want to set your `JWT_POLICY` environment variable to `'fake'`.
 This will result in accepting any string as a valid and signed JWT.
 The username associated (the user's unique blockchain ID) will be the JWT string itself (so the link above turns into `/site/dev.html?community=<community>&authToken=<user ID>`).
+You can also use it to view the rendering of a single item with `/site/dev.html?item=<item ID>&authToken=<valid Firebase auth token>`.

 Also note that while we usually use `fastify-cli` to launch the server, there is also a minimal script to launches it at `/src/launch.cjs`.
 It can come in handy when you are trying to isolate problems and for conveniently running a debugger from your IDE.